ILTS REAL: Covid in Organ Donation and Initiating LDLT in Latin American Countries

 06:00 pm CET (Central European Time)

-REAL – The Regional Expansion Advanced Learning project is an initiative by the ILTS Education & Scholarship Committee to reach out to Latin America and its surrounding regions through educational activities.
+REAL – The Regional Expansion of Advanced Learning project is an initiative by the ILTS Education & Scholarship Committee to reach out to Latin America and its surrounding regions through educational activities.

 ILTS has focused on Liver Transplant education in Latin America.
 In this kick-off, we target topics of great interest for the transplant community such as Covid in organ donation and explore the process of starting living donor liver transplant programs in Latin American countries.
 We expect to be the first of many collaborations of ILTS in the region.